michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - adj: of or pertaining to or in keeping with the Christian gospel especially as in the first 4 books of the New Testament
 - adj: marked by ardent or zealous enthusiasm for a cause
 ### Family
+- evangelical: evangelicalism, evangelically+
-evangelical: evangelicalism, evangelically+;evangel: evangelical, evangels
+- evangel: evangelical, evangels
 ### Examples
 - Although Brazil is largely Roman Catholic, the evangelical community now accounts for one-fifth of the population of around 200 million.
 - She helped orchestrate his meeting with hundreds of evangelical leaders in June and is now chair of his evangelical advisory board.